 About The Restaurant

-experiences it looks to provide.
+To Die For is a restaurant looking to push the boundaries with the style of food and interactive experiences it looks to provide.
 The experiences include ‘Feast and Flix’, ‘Art on a Plate’ and ‘Pasta Party’.

-To Die For has been awarded the Best Vegetarian Restaurant by The Times Food Awards, The Telegraph Food Awards, and has also
+To Die For has previously been awarded the Best Vegetarian Restaurant by The Times Food Awards, The Telegraph Food Awards, and has also received a special mention by Gout de France.

 Ambience